verhoevenv/verhoevenv.github.io/_drafts/2015-03-27-improvement-kata-retro.md

 So let's attempt to put this in a retro format.
 The goal of this retro is *not* to define SMART actions, but to get to this vision, which should help future retros gain more direction.
 The entire retro took us about 90 minutes.

 # Set the stage: message to the past
-If you would get the chance to send at most five words back in time to the team a few years ago, what would you say?
+If you would get the chance to send five words back in time, directed at the team a few years ago, what would you say?

 ![timetravel]{:.center-block}

 I'm a fan of starting the retro with a little side activity, if possible with some humor, to get people to think creatively and to set the general mood of the retro.
-My hope was that, by thinking about the project a few years back, the team members would be ready to think on a bigger scale into the future.
+My hope was that, by thinking about the project a few years back, the team members would be ready to think on a bigger scale about the future.

 Some excellent responses on this one.
 A few quotes from memory:

-* Do (feature X) right immediately
+* Implement (feature X) properly, without shortcuts
 * Demand specs from (external party Y)
 * Invest in GoPro stock!
 * The project is still running